EU, Britain launch tough post-Brexit relationship talks

 Experts warned that the two sides are on a collision course, with a deal highly unlikely without concessions.

-"In practice, it requires the UK to move a lot, and the EU to move a little," he said.
+"In practice, it requires the UK to move a lot, and the EU to move a little," he added.

-Underlining tensions, Barnier, in an uncharacteristic display of podium-thumping, has warned Britain that any backsliding on its EU divorce terms would torpedo trade talks.
+Underlining the tensions, Mr Barnier, in an uncharacteristic display of podium-thumping, has warned Britain that any backsliding on its EU divorce terms would torpedo trade talks.

 But fishing - of relatively minor economic importance but of totemic significance to Britain and EU states such as France and Spain - could be the flashpoint that scuppers a deal.